EzequielDM/EzequielDM/README.md

 # About me 🙃

-My name is Ezequiel, I'm a Brazilian 20yo developer situated in São Paulo.
+My name is Ezequiel, I'm a 20yo developer.
 I've been coding since I'm 12, which is when I started developing Minecraft plugins in JAVA using Bukkit API.
 Later on I started learning web development and started messing around with HTML, CSS, PHP AND JS.